Contact Johnson/Citronberg | (855) 959-4003

 In addition to analyzing all the surrounding circumstances of the chats in question, a good sex crimes attorney will also employ expert witnesses to reinforce the defense’s theory of the case.
 To support the defense that the defendant did not know the age of the “child,” a psychologist or psychiatrist can perform a psychosexual evaluation on the defendant and then testify that the defendant is not sexually interested in children.
 Similarly, with an entrapment defense, a psychologist or psychiatrist can testify that the defendant lacked the motive to solicit a minor.
 Such testimony is powerful evidence that the defendant never intended to commit a crime and is therefore innocent.

 The defense can also employ a computer forensic expert to show that the defendant never chatted with other children and that his computer history only showed an interest in adults (e.g., search history, search terms, adult pornography).
+In cases involving false allegations of child pornography, our experienced legal team can help build a defense by challenging the evidence and working to prove that the accusations are unsubstantiated.

 Our Virginia criminal defense lawyers know how to defend against charges alleging online solicitation of a minor.
 We have helped dozens of clients obtain pretrial dismissals and reductions.
 If you or someone you know is facing an online solicitation of a minor charge, contact our firm for immediate help.
 We have offices in Alexandria and Charlottesville, and we represent clients throughout Virginia.